Kodular/Documentation/docs/components/sensors/orientation-sensor.md

 |:----:|:-------:|
 |number|None|

 Magnitude property getter method (read-only property).
-Specifically, this   returns a number between 0 and 1, indicating how much the device   is tilted.
+Specifically, thisreturns a number between 0 and 1, indicating how much the deviceis tilted.
 For the angle of tilt, use

 ### Pitch